davidhjp/sysj-py-comms/README.md

 Python library to enable communication with SystemJ program.

-Packet format can be found at [sysj-ems](https://github.com/hjparker/sysj-ems).
+*IMPORTANT* - Packet formats for the I/O signals can be found at [sysj-ems](https://github.com/hjparker/sysj-ems).

 ## Running a SystemJ example program in `sysj-ems`